-- ED 529 Teaching Reading in the Content Areas (3) - ED 573 Teaching Writing in the Content Areas (3) - +ED 583 Literature for Adolescents (3) - +ED 526 The Reading Specialist as Teacher Consultant(3) - +ED 534 Instruction and Assessment of Writing for Special Needs Students (3) - +ED 535 Application of Brain-Based Strategies for Learners with Disabilities (3) 12-hour field requirement - +ED 578 Brain-Based Literacy Instruction (3) - +ED 579 Critical Thinking and Literacy (3) - ED 500 may be substituted for this course. - ED 505 may be substituted for this course.
+ED 529 Teaching Reading in the Content Areas 3

+ED 573 Teaching Writing in the Content Areas 3

+ED 500 may be substituted fo r this course.

+ED 583 Literature for Adolescents 3

+ED 526 The Reading Specialist as Teacher Consultant 3

+ED 534 Instruction and Assessment of Writing for Special Needs Students 3

+ED 535 Application of Brain-Based Strategies for Students with Disabilities 3

+12-hour field requirement

+ED 578 Brain-Based Literacy Instruction 3

+ED 505 may be substituted fo r this course.

+ED 579 Critical Thinking and Literacy 3

+Transfor of Graduate Credit